 How is cable broadband installed?

+Setting up broadband can be a frustrating task.
 If cable is an option, then there will be a dedicated socket outside your home.
 In general, this will be from Virgin Media, the largest cable broadband provider in the UK.

 If cable has previously been installed in your home, there will be a corresponding master socket somewhere inside making installation straightforward.
 All that is required is to connect the router to the master socket.